How to Use GPU Lidar in Cosys-AirSim

 },

-You can also tweak the variation of debugging with the 'DrawMode' parameter: - 0 = no coloring - 1 = instance segmentation - 2 = material - 3 = impact angle - 4 = intensity
+You can also tweak the variation of debugging with the 'DrawMode' parameter: - 0 = no coloring - 1 = groundtruth color labels (instance segmentation or other annotation labels depending on settings) - 2 = material - 3 = impact angle - 4 = intensity

 e.g.: